 What Is Diabetic Retinopathy?

-Symptoms of Diabetic Retinopathy
+What are the Symptoms of Diabetic Retinopathy?

-- Blurred vision
+- Blurry vision

 - Seeing spots or floaters